 Nurse Practitioner Meg Hamilton grew up outside of Milwaukee, Wisconsin, on the shores of Lake Michigan.
 Her father an orthopedic surgeon and her mother, a nurse, provided role models for her career in medicine.
 She completed her Masters of Science in Nursing at Vanderbilt University with a specialty in Family Practice.
 Initially, she practiced in a federally funded health center in Nashville, Tennessee, gaining valuable clinical experience while serving an uninsured population.

 In 1997, Meg moved to Eugene.
 While her husband Chad began his doctorate program, she joined the team at South Hilyard Clinic.
 She also worked providing gynecologic care to reproductive age women for five years.
 As a member of the Lane County Nurse Practitioner’s Association, Meg is highly respected among local peers as knowledgeable and compassionate.

 “While my clinical focus is on women’s care, I enjoy working with all people across the lifespan from newborns to the older and wiser.
 In each encounter, I work with the individual to optimize their health.
 I believe strongly in preventative care.”

-Meg and her husband Chad have two daughters, Wren and Lizzy Skye.
+Meg and her husband Chad have two daughters, Wren and Elizabeth.
 Active and athletic, Meg loves to experience Oregon at a vigorous pace.
 Skiing, hiking, and racing cyclocross are some of her favorite activities.
 On a sunny day Meg can be found tending her beehives.
 What she values most is time with her family.

 Jan Lintz, PA-C